 5. Consider the Tools Around You, Old and New

 Every resource is important.
-On my old list is Napoleon Hill, who nearly 100 years ago connected creative visualizationto success.
+On my old list is Napoleon Hill, who nearly 100 years ago connected creative visualization to success.
 And I will also consider new resources like crowdsourcing.
-Although I'm a natural skeptic for overhyped Internet trends, my friend and talented designer Elena Kriegner inspired me with her KickStarter campaign.
+Although I'm a natural skeptic for overhyped internet trends, my friend Elena Kriegner, a talented designer, inspired me with her Kickstarter campaign.
 It's simple, interesting, and elegant (like her jewelry), which is why it's gaining traction, unlike many others.
 In this planning exercise, no resources, new or old, are off the table to achieve my desired future.

 6. Ignore the Naysayers